 Cash defines the ability of your business to pay its employees and suppliers and handle operational costs.
 It’s essentially the life blood of the company, and managing it properly is a significant role of any owner or finance department.

 Poor cash flow management is a large factor in how many businesses fail.
+Small business owners in particular should make sure they stay on top of their cash flow management, with an emphasis on exactly how much money is going to operating expenses, monthly expenses, capital expenditures, interest payments, and more.
 What can you do to perfect your cash flow management strategy, and what can you do if you fall short next quarter?
 Let’s talk about business cash flow and how to better manage it.

 What is cash flow management?

 Cash flow is determined by subtracting a business’ cash expenses from the cash amount received.
-That is, it is a measure of the money moving into and out of your business.
+That is, it is a measure of how much money is moving into and out of your business.
 Cash flow is distinguishable from profit, which measures money earned minus expenses over a period of time.

-Cash flow management is the process of studying and optimizing your cash flow.
-The data points to pay attention to include:
+An important facet of financial management, cash flow management is the process of studying and optimizing your cash flow.
+The data points to pay attention to when managing cash flow include:

 - Customer payment history, including seasonal sales fluctuations